John McLoughlin

-John McLoughlin KCSG, baptized Jean-Baptiste McLoughlin, (October 19, 1784 – September 3, 1857) was a French-Canadian, later American, Chief Factor and Superintendent of the Columbia District of the Hudson's Bay Company at Fort Vancouver from 1824 to 1845.
+John McLoughlin, baptized Jean-Baptiste McLoughlin, (October 19, 1784 – September 3, 1857) was a French-Canadian, later American, Chief Factor and Superintendent of the Columbia District of the Hudson's Bay Company at Fort Vancouver from 1824 to 1845.
 He was later known as the "Father of Oregon" for his role in assisting the American cause in the Oregon Country.
 In the late 1840s, his general store in Oregon City was famous as the last stop on the Oregon Trail.

 Early days

 McLoughlin was born in October 1784 in Rivière-du-Loup, Quebec, and was of Scottish and French Canadian descent.
 He lived with his great uncle, Colonel William Fraser, for a while as a child.
 Though baptized Roman Catholic, he was raised Anglican.
 In his later life, he returned to the Roman Catholic faith.

 In 1798, he began to study medicine under Sir James Fisher of Quebec.
 McLoughlin was granted a licence to practice medicine in Lower Canada (now Quebec) in 1803.
 He evidently completed his course, as he is widely referred to as "Dr. John McLoughlin".